 Early physical therapy can make a significant improvement in disability compared to the usual care.
 In a recent study, when patients who received physical therapy within the 4 weeks of first experiencing pain was compared to patients who delayed their treatment for four weeks or longer, the former was able to achieve better results and was able to prevent disability with physical therapy.

 The early intervention of back pain helps to improve many problems and symptoms related to back.
-The physical therapists at Optimum Rehab Physical Therapy provide back pain early intervention programs that aids in early healing such as therapeutic exercise, ultrasound therapy, deep tissue massage at their offices on Wall Street, Upper East Side, and Astoria, NYC.
+The physical therapists at Optimum Rehab Physical Therapy provide back pain early intervention programs that aids in early healing such as therapeutic exercise, ultrasound therapy, deep tissue massage at their offices on NYC, Wall Street and Astoria, Queens.
 At Optimum Rehab Physical Therapy, our aim is to restore our patients pain-free functional mobility.

 Causes of Back Pain

 The most significant thing is to understand various causes that lead to back pain so as to avoid them.
 The most common causes of back pain include: